DoraemonYu/DoraemonYu.github.io/docs/repositorys.md

 			<span class="mega-octicon octicon-database"></span>
 			<h3>MicroBDHelper</h3>
 		  </a>
-		  <p>A friendly interface library to use SQLHelper.With friendly interface design for developers,support for asynchronous programming.</p>
+		  <p>A friendly interface library to use SQLHelper.
+With friendly interface design for developers,support for asynchronous programming.
+Now it has over 5,000 downloads at Nuget.</p>
 		 </div>
 		 <div class="col-md-6 feature">
 		  <a href="https://doraemonyu.github.io/MicroDBHelper-ExpansionPack/" target="_blank">
 			<span class="mega-octicon octicon-package"></span>
 			<h3>MicroDBHelper-ExpansionPack</h3>
 		  </a>
-		  <p>Optional related features (such as Entity Conversion, Paging Query , etc.) which is useful when using MicroDBHelper in the development.</p>
+		  <p>Optional related features (such as Entity Conversion, Paging Query, Assembly Decoupling Support, etc.) Which is useful when using MicroDBHelper in your development.</p>
 		 </div>
 	  </div>
     <div class="row">